arielkonopka/Gardens-of-Eris/README.md

 ## Main assumptions

-1. The game has only random generated levels.
+1. The game features only randomly generated levels, so it does.

-2. Everything should be randomly placed.
+2. Everythin' should be placed willy-nilly, with no discernible pattern.

-3. It must be possible to walk from any steppable place on a board [class chamber](https://github.com/arielkonopka/Gardens-of-Eris/blob/main/include/chamber.h) to any other steppable place, if we remove all the doors and teleports.
+3. In a  chamber, it must be possible to traverse from any steppable spot to another, if we do away with all the doors and teleporters.

-4. The game actually should be very very large.
-5 different chambers are created with different number of holes in the walls - that is something like the difficulty level.
+4. The game ought to be vast, with five distinct chambers creatin' different levels of challenge, each with a varyin' number of holes in the walls.

-   * The chambers are connected with teleports.
+5. The chambers connect through teleporters.
-   * There are two types of teleports: Internal and inter-chamber Inter-chamber is the same kind of a teleport, but of special subtype 0.
-There will be one teleporter of that subtype on each chamber.
+  * Two types of teleporters exist: internal and inter-chamber.
+    - Inter-chamber teleporters are a special subtype 0, with one such teleporter in each chamber.
-      Internal teleporters share common subtype per chamber.
-These are walk in teleporters.
+    - Internal teleporters share a common subtype within a chamber and are walk-in teleporters.
-5. Elements on board do not replace each other when they are moved, they instead step on each other.
-    So we start with a board full of [empty](https://github.com/arielkonopka/Gardens-of-Eris/blob/main/include/floorElement.h) elements.
-We then create new elements and step on the board empty elements.

-    With mechanics we deal with a vecotr of live elements (that require their mechanics to be run), then the vecotr is inspected, and each element's mechanics is run.
-That is how we deal with destruction of inanimate objects, they enable the mechanics by registering a live object.

-    With that the mechanics method will deal with removing the object from the board.
-If we do not register mechanics, it will only look like it is being destroyed, but will survive.
+  * When elements on the board move, they don't replace each other but step on top of one another.
+We start with a board chock-full of empty elements, then create new elements that step onto the empty ones.
+With mechanics, we manage a vector of live elements (those in need of their mechanics to run).
+The vector is inspected, and each element's mechanics are executed.
+This is how we tackle the destruction of inanimate objects—they enable the mechanics through registration.
+The mechanics method takes care of removin' objects from the board.
+If we don't register the mechanics, the object will appear destroyed but remain intact.

-6. No code duplications, whenever possible.
-Now that rule is bent few times, especially with newlly introduced code.
+We strive to avoid code duplications whenever we can.
+That said, this rule has been bent a few times, especially with newly introduced code.

 ## Random maze generator